 Please start with creating a test account for MultiSafepay Control.
 As soon as you have created your first website, you can use the test API Key found in the website settings, in order to authenticate.
 Alternatively, you can use the test Account ID, Secure Code and Site ID to configure your plugin.
 You can find these credentials too in the website settings.

 Every transaction processed by MultiSafepay goes through a number of standard steps.
-During testing it is helpful to ensure that each step is being completed successfully.
+During testing, it is helpful to ensure that each step is being completed successfully.

 See our Diagnosing Errors guide for help addressing any issues during testing.

 This part of the process requires no input from the client.
-However you should be aware that the result of this step is made available in the transaction status and that payments may not be successful for many reasons.
+However you should be aware that the result of this step is made available in the transaction status and that payments may not be successful for various reasons.

-Once your system receives a notification it must retrieve the transaction status from MultiSafepay.
+Once your system receives a notification, it must retrieve the transaction status from MultiSafepay.
 The transaction status will clearly show whether a payment was successful or not and give a reason why a transaction was not successful.

-After your system has updated the transaction or order status you can verify that the information displayed is correct by comparing it to the information displayed within MultiSafepay Control.
+After your system has updated the transaction or order status, you can verify that the information displayed is correct by comparing it to the information displayed within MultiSafepay Control